Yellow Dot Road

-“Yellow Dot Road” proposes to reconfigure the lower deck of the Veterans Memorial Bridge from a linear infrastructure of speed to a series of points that create new forms of infrastructure and public space for a variety of events for all seasons.
-Similar to Yona Friedman & Eckhardt Schultze-Fielitz’s Bridge city of 1960, “Yellow Dot Road” proposes a series of multi-functional floating spaces scattered throughout the megastructure space-frame of the lower level of the bridge.
+“Yellow Dot Road” proposes to reconfigure the lower deck of the Veterans Memo-rial Bridge from a linear infrastructure of speed to a series of points that create new forms of infrastructure and public space for a – FAST, SLOW + PAUSE SPACE that serve to identify and organize the program of the park into a bike lane (fast), markets (slow) and performance venues (pause).
+In its linear extension, this manufactured landscape orients itself to the structural organization of the bridge.
+The three zones progressively slow down the move-variety of events for all seasons.
+Similar to Yona Friedman & Eckhardt Schultze-Fielitz’s Bridge city of 1960, “Yellow Dot Road” proposes a series of multi-functional floating spaces scattered through-out the megastructure space-frame of the lower level of the bridge.
 The strategy is a series of carved out and hovering ‘pits and pods’ that become programmatically flexible and adaptable to various seasonal activities, festivals and weekly markets on the bridge.

 FAST, SLOW + PAUSE: THE YELLOW DOT ROAD